Tokyo Guide – I’m starting off the Japan Travel series with TOKYO!

 Lines: JR Yamanote line (Harajuku) , Chiyoda line (Meiji-Jingumae), Fukutoshin line (Meiji-Jingumae)

-On the other side of Harajuku station from Takeshita-dori, is Yoyogi Park, which is also home to the famous Meiji Shrine.
-This park is one of my favourites in Tokyo, and is so relaxing and peaceful, with tall trees and full branches.
-Its hard to believe you’re in the middle of the biggest metropolitan city in the world when you’re sitting on a bench here, the only sounds you can hear are that of nature.
+On the other side of Harajuku station from Takeshita-dori, is Yoyogi Park, which is home to the famous Meiji Shrine.
+This park is one of my favourites in Tokyo.
+It is so relaxing and peaceful, with tall trees and full branches.
+Hard to believe you’re in the middle of the biggest metropolitan city in the world when you’re sitting on a bench here.
+The only sounds you can hear are that of nature.

 The Meiji-Shrine is also a must see in Tokyo, and if you’re lucky you might be able to catch a traditional Japanese wedding ceremony while you’re there.
 The Shrine area is quite big, and theres a lot of places to explore.
 Theres also a shop there where you can buy charms, and they make for a beautiful gift for someone, or even better, for yourself.